YangJingyuan99/shieldreduce/AEInstructions.md

 Can see:
 -  ShieldReduce (with offloading) has more data reduction per OCall compared to without offloading.

-**Note that:** Due to the limited versions of backup, the result of ShieldReduce (with offloading) may not much better than without offloading.
+**Note that:** Due to the limited versions of backup, the result of ShieldReduce (with offloading) may not be much better than without offloading.

 - **Step-5: clean up**